trusktr/rocket-module/README.md

         add the CommonsChunkPlugin and specify the common chunk name as 'shared-modules.js', change dir to the parent-of-packages-folder, then run webpack!
         We've successfully code-splitted shared dependencies of all packages! woooo!
+  - [x] Write the shared-modules.js file to the corresponding place in rocket:module's isopack.
   - [ ] Now loop through all the output files and write each one back to their original locations in the isopacks.
 We need to make sure to handle each one on a per architecture basis, and we also need to update each arch json file to